 What Impact Does HB 2751 Have on Legal Guardianship?

-- HB 2751does not affect Arizona guardianship law or the rights and responsibilities of guardians in any way.
+- HB 2174 does not affect Arizona guardianship law or the rights and responsibilities of guardians in any way.

 Does Supported Decision-Making Create a Risk of Exploitation?